-The Company manages credit risk, in respect of cash, by maintaining the majority of cash at high credit rated Canadian financial institutions.
-However, as at December 31, 2012 cash and cash equivalents substantially exceed the amounts covered under federal deposit insurance
+The Company manages credit risk, in respect of cash, by maintaining the majority of cash at high credit rated financial institutions.
+However, as at September 30, 2013, cash and cash equivalents substantially exceed the amounts that are covered under federal deposit insurance.